Our next Vermont women's retreat is being planned for Summer 2027.

 Andrea is a seasoned therapist with over 35 years of experience helping people navigate stress, life transitions, anxiety, trauma, and complex relationships.
 Her work has always centered on one core truth: no two nervous systems — and no two healing journeys — are the same.

-With a background in family and child studies and a Master's degree in counseling, Andrea is trained in biofeedback, neurofeedback, EMDR, and hypnosis, and draws from a wide range of modalities to meet each person where they are.
+With a background in family and child studies and a master's degree in counseling, Andrea is trained in biofeedback, neurofeedback, EMDR, and hypnosis, and draws from a wide range of modalities to meet each person where they are.
 She listens closely to what the body, mind, and nervous system are asking for — rather than applying a one-size-fits-all approach.

 Over the years she has facilitated women's workshops, support circles, and wellness programs — creating spaces where women can slow down, feel safe, and reconnect with themselves beneath the noise of daily life.
 Her intention in co-leading this retreat is straightforward: to offer a grounded, supportive environment where your nervous system can settle, your mind can quiet, and your body can remember what it feels like to be at ease.

 A note on how we met: Andrea didn't come to this work as a co-leader.
-She came as a participant.

 "I have been a therapist for 26 years and this past summer I knew I needed to walk my talk.
 It is the perfect retreat in so many ways — starting with the setting of the beautiful mountains of Vermont, to the wonderful food.
 We spent time meditating, taking hikes, swimming in the river, doing yoga, focusing on learning more about myself.
 I have to include the amazing equine therapy program.
 In two hours, I walked away with what would take a year in therapy.
 It is truly a valuable experience I recommend to everyone."